Lydia Cargeeg, Psychologist

 We provide comprehensive evaluations for children and adolescents in several key areas:

-• Cognitive Assessments (IQ): Identifying a child’s learning profile, including intellectual strengths and areas where they might need extra processing time.
+• Cognitive Assessments (IQ): Helps identify your child’s unique learning profile, including their cognitive strengths and areas where they may need extra support.

-• ADHD Assessments: A thorough look at attention, impulsivity, and executive functioning through a neuro-affirming lens.
+• ADHD Assessments: A thorough assessment of attention, impulsivity, and executive functioning skills through a neuro-affirming lens.

 Clinical psychologist Lydia Cargeeg, Director at Walky Talky Hub in Perth, supporting families with child and perinatal mental health.